aisha-x/THM/Learn/SOC Level 1/Summit.md

 Answer: ***THM{2ff48a3421a938b388418be273f4806d}***

-**What is the third flag you receive after successfully detecting sample3.exe?**
+**3- What is the third flag you receive after successfully detecting sample3.exe?**

 It seems like you stopped me again.
 You must have found the IP address to which my malware sample connected.
 Clever!